node-red/node-red-nodes/social/email/README.md

 -------

 Version 0.x of this node is usually installed by default by Node-RED.
-To install version 1.x you need to uninstall the existing version.

-        cd /usr/lib/node_modules/node-red
-        sudo npm uninstall --unsafe-perm node-red-node-email

-Then run the following command in your Node-RED user directory - typically `~/.node-red`
+As long as you have at least version 0.19.x of Node-RED you can install the new version by using the `Menu - Manage Palette` option, or running the following command in your Node-RED user directory - typically `~/.node-red`

         cd ~/.node-red
         npm i node-red-node-email

-**Note :** this installs the new version locally rather than globally.
-This can then be managed by the palette manager.

 Usage